Omolabake Adenle

-Early life
+Early life and education

-Adenle was born and brought up in Lagos State, Nigeria.
+Adenle was born and brought up in the United States.

-Education

-Adenle studies Ph.D in Bayesian Signal Processing from Cambridge University where she was a National Science Foundation Graduate Research Fellow and Tau Beta Pi Honors Fellow.
+Adenle studies Ph.D. in Bayesian Signal Processing from Cambridge University where she was a National Science Foundation Graduate Research Fellow and Tau Beta Pi Honors Fellow.

 Career

-After completing her studies, Adenle worked for Morgan Stanley as their Vice President for quantitative and derivative strategies while personally working on building African language-learning application softwares, this exposed her in the field of natural language processing for African and other low resourced languages.
+After completing her studies, Adenle worked for Morgan Stanley as their vice president for quantitative and derivative strategies while personally working on building African language-learning application software, this exposed her in the field of natural language processing for African and other low resourced languages.
 She then later started the AJA.LA Studios, a company that develops natural language & speech processing applications for under-resourced languages.